Beyonda-DS/cursor-hider/README.md

 Execute the BIN file again as root > it will show your cursor back again.

 Super simple, see the code.

+(Binary built with Nuitka-commercial on RPI 5 (Bookworm Wayland/Labwc, Python 3.11)